BendyLand/data-collection/scala/README.md

-# Scala Data Analyzer
+# Scala Education Data Analyzer

-The purpose of this project is to help me practice coding more intermediate level projects in a variety of languages.
-I chose Scala for my second project involving data, as it is my language of choice and should still be relatively forgiving as I learn.
+The purpose of this project is to help me practice programming a more intermediate level project.

+## Objective

+The objective of this project is to gather and analyze US educational data across several years.